dolphindb/api-javascript/README.md

 await sddb.connect()
 ```

-The streaming data received after the connection is established will be used as the message parameter of the handler.
-The type of the message is StreamingMessage, as follows:
+After the connection is established, the received streaming data will be called as the `message` parameter of the `handler`, and the message type is `StreamingMessage`, as follows:

 ```ts
 export interface StreamingParams {